danielholgate/dataplex-openlineage/README.md

 # Openlineage Namespace examples for Dataplex / BigQuery

-The [event_samples](/event_samples) directory contains sample events in [Opeanlineage](https://openlineage.io/) format for all systems which are currently supported by the Dataplex Lineage API.
+The [event_samples](/event_samples) directory contains sample lineage events in [Opeanlineage](https://openlineage.io/) format for all the systems which are currently supported by the Dataplex Lineage API.
 Each event is associated with a Bigquery table as the single output.

 See here for more details aboud custom lineage events with Dataplex [https://cloud.google.com/dataplex/docs/open-lineage](https://cloud.google.com/dataplex/docs/open-lineage)